Categories

-DMARC for Microsoft 365 Customers
+DMARC for Microsoft 365 customers

-Cyberattacks are on the rise, and phishing, in particular spear phishing, is a leading vector for them.
+Cyberattacks are on the rise, and phishing (in particular spear phishing) is a leading vector for them.
 A serious approach to cybersecurity relies on a layered approach, sometimes known as “defense in depth.”
+One of the most critical layers is preventing unauthorized use of your trusted domain to spoof others or even your employees or customers.

-Cyberattacks are on the rise, and phishing, in particular spear phishing, is a leading vector for them.
-A serious approach to cybersecurity relies on a layered approach, sometimes known as “defense in depth.”
-One of the most important of those layers is the prevention of unauthorized use of your trusted domain to spoof others, or even your own employees or customers.
 The way to do this is through a protocol known as DMARC (Domain-based Message Authentication, Reporting, and Conformance).
-At a high level, DMARC sets policies which protect your domain from being used in spoofing attacks, and Microsoft enforces your policies, stopping abuse of your domain before it occurs.
-Let’s get into details…
+At a high level, DMARC sets policies that protect your domain from being used in spoofing attacks, and Microsoft enforces your policies, stopping abuse of your domain before it occurs.

 DMARC is designed to validate the usage of the domain in the visible From: header in an email.
 To do so, it relies on two other email authentication technologies: Sender Policy Framework (SPF) and DomainKeys Identified Mail (DKIM).

-DKIM, on the other hand, is a protocol that allows a domain to take responsibility for a message in a way that can be verified by the recipient.
-This is done by inserting a specially crafted header, called the DKIM-Signature, into the message.
-This header contains two cryptographic hashes, one of the body and one of a subset of the message’s headers, along with enough other information to allow the receiving mail server to validate the message by attempting to calculate the same two hashes.
 If the hashes are the same, then the receiving server can be assured that the message was not altered after the DKIM-Signature header was inserted, and the signing domain’s claim of responsibility can be taken to be true.
 If the hash calculations do not produce the same result as those in the DKIM-Signature header, the signing domain’s claim of responsibility cannot be validated.

 With DMARC, a message will generally pass validation if either of the following conditions are true: